-There is a school of thought that Captain Pennefather subsequently eloped with a maid, most likely called Mary, and was "cut off" from the family.
-His daughters by this union were Christina and Josephine.
+There is a school of thought that Captain Pennefather subsequently eloped with a maid by name of Maria Spalding, after which he was "cut off" from the family.
+His daughters by this union were Christina, born 6 January 1896, and Josephine.
 Josephine died early but Christina survived until 1977 when she passed away aged 81.
-It seems that Mary also died young for Christina was made a ward of the court as a child, with the Bishop of Liverpool acting as her Governor.
+Christina was baptised in St Agatha's, Dublin, on 17 January 1906, at which time her place of residence was given as 2 King's Avenue, while Charles (Carolus) Pennefather and Maria Spalding were named as her parents, and Patrick (Patritius) Spalding and Julia Anna Keely as her sponsors.
+It seems that Maria also died young for Christina was made a ward of the court as a child, with the Bishop of Liverpool acting as her Governor.
 The Pennefather estate allocated her a trust from which she received an annual income until her death.
 Christina stayed in Liverpool until her coming of age circa 1917 when she returned to Ireland to seek her mothers' family.
 She subsequently became a governess to one of Ireland's top banking family.
 She married James O'Neill (known as 'Neal' in Ireland) and had ten children.
 This information came from Christina's granddaughter, Debby Royds, who lives in England

 As Captain Pennefather had no legitimate children, he was succeeded by